Spidy01/dbus-canbus-battery/README.md

 This is my second github repo, it might even be slightly better than the first!
 As such, all information, files, suggestions are to be used at your own risk, I offer zero guarantees implied or otherwise.

+# Update 15June2025
+* I have made some changes to the python script to include necessary debugging.
+* I have updated the method for starting the script and monitoring it's running, rebooting when required.
+* I did a factory reinstall with the latest venus image just to be sure that it is starting fresh again.
+Guide: [Factory Reinstall](https://www.victronenergy.com/media/pg/Cerbo_GX/en/reset-to-factory-defaults-and-venus-os-reinstall.html)

 ## THIS SOLUTION DOES NOT PERSIST SOFTWARE UPDATES TO THE CERBO GX ##
 You will be required to repeat the steps below after each update.
 If you have some tips on how I can improve this solution to persist updates I'd be very appreciative.
-The solution is confirmed working for Venus OS v3.52 on Cerbo GX.
+The solution is confirmed working for Venus OS v3.60 on Cerbo GX.

 # Background
 This solution follows on from the previous project: [Samsung-Victron-ESS](https://github.com/o-snoopy-o/Samsung-Victron-ESS) which utilised an Arduino to capture CANBUS messages and convert them to MQTT messages for victron dbus.
 This solution eliminates the Arduino and allows the use of the BMS-CAN interface on the Cerbo GX directly.
 It could however utilise any CANBUS interface on any host system with minor modifications.